-Green Agenda, its editors and editorial board acknowledge the traditional owners of the land from which we operate and pay our respects to their elders past and present.
-Justice in all its forms – social, economic and environmental – requires recognition of the prior occupation and sovereignty of Aboriginal and Torres Strait Islander peoples.
+Green Agenda acknowledges the traditional owners of the land where which we live and work, paying our respects to elders past and present.
+Justice in all its forms – social, economic and ecological – requires recognition of the prior occupation and sovereignty of Aboriginal and Torres Strait Islander peoples.

-Green thinking is responsive to the challenges of our contemporary world and is underpinned by the beliefs found in the four pillars of the green movement around the world: ecological sustainability, social and economic justice, peace and nonviolence and participatory democracy.
+Green Agenda is committed the four pillars of the green movement shared by many around the world: ecological sustainability, social and economic justice, peace and nonviolence, and participatory democracy.

-Contributions to Green Agenda are welcome from anyone who shares an interest in green ideas.
+Green Agenda welcomes new critical and creative voices, writing from places where left political and ecological commitments are already making a difference.
 Green Agenda also welcomes comments and engagement with all our content.
-Short comments can be made in the comments thread.
-We also encourage longer thoughtful responses to the essays.
-Ideas for essays or a response to a published essay can be submitted here.
+Brief comments can also be made in the comments thread!
+We welcome longer responses to the essays.
+You can submit an idea for an essay or a response to a published essay.

 Dr Carlos Eduardo Morreo is a writer and organiser living in Naarm/Melbourne and the current editor of Green Agenda.
 Previously he taught in the School of Politics and International Relations at the Australian National University in Canberra.
 For several years Carlos was the executive officer of the independent Institute of Postcolonial Studies.
 He co-edited Postdevelopment in Practice: Alternatives, Economies, Ontologies (Routledge 2019) with Elise Klein.

 Dr Simon Copland received his PhD in Sociology at the Australian National University (ANU), for which studied online men’s rights groups and communities known as the ‘manosphere’.
 He has research expertise in masculinity, the far-right, online hate, and digital media platforms.
 In his spare time he is a David Bowie and sports fanatic, and volunteers for the state emergency services (SES).
 Simon edited Green Agenda until 2021.